#

 Traditional Data Loss Prevention (DLP) and User Behavior Analytics (UBA) tools were the original answer to insider risk.
 These systems operate on a set of predefined rules, flagging activities like emailing sensitive data or accessing unauthorized files.
 While they can be effective for enforcing strict compliance policies, they often lack context.
 This approach can generate a high volume of false positives, overwhelming security teams with alerts that are just normal business activity.
 They are fundamentally reactive, identifying a potential breach only after the risky action has occurred, leaving little room for proactive intervention.

-Endpoint-Focused Solutions
+The Gaps in Endpoint-Focused Solutions

 Endpoint-focused solutions take the next step by concentrating on activity occurring on employee devices.
 These platforms monitor actions like file transfers, application usage, and peripheral device connections.
 This gives security teams direct visibility into how users interact with data on their laptops and workstations.
 However, this approach provides a narrow view of risk.
 It can miss critical signals from cloud applications, identity and access systems, or external threat intelligence feeds.
 Focusing only on the endpoint means you're only seeing one piece of the puzzle, making it difficult to build a complete and accurate picture of an individual's risk trajectory.

-AI-Native Human Risk Management (HRM)
+Why AI-Native Human Risk Management (HRM)

 Human Risk Management (HRM), as defined by Living Security, represents a paradigm shift from reactive monitoring to proactive risk reduction.
 Instead of relying on rigid rules or siloed data, an AI-native Human Risk Management platform correlates hundreds of signals across employee behavior, identity systems, and real-time threat data.
 This holistic approach allows security teams to understand the "why" behind an action, not just the "what."
 By analyzing complex patterns, HRM helps you predict which users are on a path toward introducing risk, enabling you to intervene with targeted guidance before an incident occurs.